testjavascript/nodejs-integration-tests-best-practices/README.md

 This repo provides the following benefits and assets:

-1. 📊 Example application - Complete showcase of a typical Microservice with tests setup and the test themselves
+**1. 📊  Example application -** Complete showcase of a typical Microservice with tests setup and the test themselves

-2. 🦶Step by step guide - Detailed instructions on how to setup your intergation test environment and write tests according to best practices
+**2. 🦶.
+Step by step guide -** Detailed instructions on how to setup your intergation test environment and write tests according to best practices

-3. 🚀 Advanced stuff - How to take this technique to the next level and maximize your invest.
+**3. 🚀   Advanced stuff -** How to take this technique to the next level and maximize your invest.
 This includes beyond the basics techniques like store your DB data in a fast RAM folder, detect memory leaks during tests, testing data migrations, contract tests and more

 <br/><br/><br/>